Triton-Robotics/TR-mbed/util/motor/CANMotorDocumentation.md

 `void setPower(int value)`

-Finally, the most important part of using the CanMotor class is running CANMotor::tick(); to send all the motor values, get feedback values, and calculate multiTurn angle.
+Finally, the most important part of using the CanMotor class is running DJIMotor::tick(); to send all the motor values, get feedback values, and calculate multiTurn angle.

 However, if the threading is active, it will create a new thread for it, do not call it, or you will get a hard fault